boringconfigs/.github/profile/README.md

 Preconfigured applications for developers.

 You might find these useful if:
-- You want to use Vim like keybindings everywhere
+- You want to use Vim movements everywhere
 - You want to avoid conflicting key bindings
-- You want consistent theming (=catppuccin everywhere <3)
 - Overall, want to focus in the *boring* work instead of configuring.

 ## Installation